waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 #### Area Update Again:

-I do not know what to do about the area update.
 My thinking is the infinite loop is needed for the **planet** database with minuetly updates.
 If that is the case we are okay; but I do not know!!!!
 I will post anything I find here.
 If anyone has any idea please let me know.

 It is complete A - Z. Not done yet.